Kertitorpedo/test_projects/README.md

-You can find two py files and one .txt file in my test repository at the moment.
+You can find two .py files and one .txt file in my test repository at the moment.
 The first one named keyword_arguments.py
 ## is Rainfall Data Analysis
 This Python script processes rainfall data for the last quarter.
 It prints the rainfall for each month, updates December's data, and calculates the total rainfall.